ComFreek/mmtpygments/examples/latex/README.md

-[minted](https://ctan.org/pkg/minted) is a LaTeX package rendering codes with Pygments as the backend.
+# Highlighting MMT Code in LaTeX Documents using `mmtpygments`

+[`mmtpygments`](./../../) is a source code highlighter for the Pygments framework, which is written in Python.
+The LaTeX package [minted](https://ctan.org/pkg/minted) allows us to use any Pygments highlighter to typeset highlighted code in LaTeX documents.
+Crucially, this means that while typesetting you are *dependent* on a Python and pygments installation.
+However, there is an easy way to submit a standalone (i.e. independent) version to outsiders (e.g. editors, publishers).

+The tutorial below will walk you through installation, typesetting a simple document, and preparing an (imaginary) submission-ready LaTeX document.

+1. Install [Python](https://www.python.org/) and [pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) if you haven't already.
+(The second is not strictly required, you can also use mere `pip`; see next point.)
-1. `pipenv install pygments mmtpygments` (recommended way; [install pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) if you haven't already)
+2. `pipenv install pygments mmtpygments`

-   Alternative way: if you don't have the package manager `pipenv` which operates on folders, you can instead also do `pip install --user pygments mmtpygments`.
-   However, this will clutter your user-wide Python package directory and lead to non-reproducible papers as the versions of the packages are not persisted within the paper folder.

-2. In your terminal, run
-   - `pipenv shell`
+   Alternative way using pip: `pip install --user pygments mmtpygments`.
+If pip warns you about something not on PATH, be sure to add it to your PATH and to restart your TeX IDE if you have already opened one.
+   However, using a *real* package manager like pipenv is the better option.
+It will (a) not clutter your user-wide installation of Python packages and (b) manifest the actual installed dependencies in a `Pipfile.lock` file, which makes installations & typesetting (say, of papers) reproducible in the future.

+3. In case you chose pipenv, open a terminal and type `pipenv shell`.
-   - and then your IDE, e.g. on Windows with PowerShell as terminal `& "C:\Program Files (x86)\texstudio\texstudio.exe" "main.tex"`
+4. Open `main.tex` using your favorite IDE.
+If you chose pipenv, you need to open it from the "pipenv shell" you just initiated, e.g. on Windows with PowerShell as terminal `& "C:\Program Files (x86)\texstudio\texstudio.exe" "main.tex"`.

-3. write LaTeX
+   For quick reference, here's how you will be including MMT code in your documents:

    ```tex
    \begin{mmtcode}